originalnicodr/originalnicodr.github.io/site/collections/_posts/blog/2023-02-06-how-to-create-and-host-your-own-portfolio-for-free.markdown

 The theme you use may have extra stuff, like "tags".
 They are not necessary for what we will be doing, but might be useful for your particular theme.

-Also since you are in there, delete the other .md files inside the `_posts` folder.
+Also since you are in there, delete the other .md files inside the `_posts` folder (since they are being used for testing the theme).
 In our case, we need to also delete the `{% post_url 2016-10-10-getting-started %}` line in the `about.md` because we deleted said file and it would throw an error otherwise.

 ## Making the albums actually display something